peabody28/obsidian-extension-custom-file-viewer/README.md

-# Obsidian 'Custom File Viewer' Pligin
+# 'Custom File Viewer' Plugin

 A plugin for [Obsidian](https://obsidian.md) that allows you to open non-markdown files using custom external applications, based on file extensions.